Categories: Preventive Dentistry

 What to Do Between Your Checkup and Cleaning Appointments

 You might recognize that keeping your smile requires two things – consistently good hygiene, and regular preventive care from your dentist.
 However, you might not realize just how closely the two are tied, or how hygiene at home should be an extension of what your dentist does for your smile during your checkups and cleanings.
 Good hygiene makes your routine dental visits easier and more convenient, and helps you avoid the need for more extensive follow-up treatment the next time you visit.
-To that end, we explore few important things you should be doing at home, between your routine checkup and cleaning appointments.
+To that end, we explore a few important things you should be doing at home, between your routine checkup and cleaning appointments.

 Daily “checkups and cleanings” at home